axeleroy/gcal-to-ics/README.md

 In order to intercept event creation URLs, the add-on must request access to Google Calendar's domain.
 Don't worry, it does not access any other URL nor any content in Google Calendar.

+### The add-on did not create an ICS file and simply showed me the Google Calendar interface

+This is either because the creation URL was invalid or that you stumbled on an edge-case that it does not handle (yet).
+In any case, [create an issue](https://github.com/axeleroy/gcal-to-ics/issues/new) with the URL that failed and don't forget to redact sensitive information from it.

+### The ICS the add-on created is invalid / not recognized by my calendar application

+Please [create an issue](https://github.com/axeleroy/gcal-to-ics/issues/new) with the original Google Calendar URL (Right Click → Copy Link), the generated ICS file and the calendar application you use.
+You may want to edit the URL and ICS file to redact sensitive information beforehand.

 ### Importing each ICS file manually in service X is a chore, why doesn't the add-on do it for me?